waynodiablo/Oystercard/practice_project_week/project_design.md

 2. List features.
 3. Choose the MVP interaction.
 4. Design the MVP interaction.
-5. When you've implemented the feature, return to 3.
+5. When you've implemented the interaction, return to 3.

 ## Create one sentence project description